WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Open a new browser tab and navigate to that URL to see how your site will look to visitors.

-As long as you're working on your site, the Graph Origami server will be used to serve the content.
+As long as you're working on your site, the Web Origami server will be used to serve the content.
 At some point after you close the Glitch window, Glitch will rebuild the static files and stop the live server.
 From that point on, Glitch will serve the static files directly.
 After that point, the files will load much more quickly.

 ## Learn more

-This concludes the Graph Origami framework tutorial.
-You can continue exploring related aspects of Graph Origami:
+This concludes the Web Origami framework tutorial.
+You can continue exploring related aspects of Web Origami:

 - As you were creating the About Us site, the [Origami command-line interface](/cli) and its included web server was working behind the scenes to let you view the site during development and to copy the virtual files to real files.
 - The [Origami expression language](/language) you've been using to write formulas and template expressions has additional features not covered in this tutorial.
-- The Graph Origami framework is built on an [async-tree](/async-tree) library that can let you do everything that you did here with formulas using JavaScript instead.
+- The Web Origami framework is built on an [async-tree](/async-tree) library that can let you do everything that you did here with formulas using JavaScript instead.
 This can be useful in more complex projects, or if you prefer more direct control.
 - You can implement sites like this About Us site completely from scratch using the [async tree pattern](/pattern) and no library or framework at all.
-That approach may appeal to people who want to work as close to the metal as possible, and that pattern is also a useful reference if you want to understand how the Graph Origami framework works under the hood.
+That approach may appeal to people who want to work as close to the metal as possible, and that pattern is also a useful reference if you want to understand how the Web Origami framework works under the hood.

 &nbsp;